HighNESS Conceptual Design Report: Volume I: Design of the cold source

 \subsubsection{Effects of engineering design on neutronic performance}

 An engineering design was made based on the optimized neutronic model (see \cref{ch:1}).
 In this section, the impact of various engineering solutions on the neutronic performance is analyzed.
-Two features of the engineering design were found to particularly affect the neutronic performance: first, the large thickness (8 mm) of the Al vessel required for the engineering design of a vessel with flat walls; second, the relatively complex design of the Al flow channels, due to the presence of a reentrant hole on the neutron scattering side.
+Two features of the engineering design were found to particularly affect the neutronic performance: first, the large thickness (0.8 cm) of the Al vessel required for the engineering design of a vessel with flat walls; second, the relatively complex design of the Al flow channels, due to the presence of a reentrant hole on the neutron scattering side.

-Additionally, a recommendation came from the engineering designers, that it would be better to place the beryllium outside the LD$_2$ moderator, for the following reasons: 1) there is a significant reduction of the heat load which has to be handled by the LD$_2$ stream inside the moderator when the beryllium is not inside.
-2) There was an issue with film boiling in the slit in between the beryllium blocks in the thermomechanical simulations when the blocks are inside the LD$_2$.
-That issue is solved by placing them outside the LD$_2$ vessel.
+Additionally, on recommendation from the engineering team, the beryllium was placed outside the LD$_2$ vessel.
+This was done to solve two issues: 1) there is a significant reduction of the heat load which has to be handled by the LD$_2$ flow inside the moderator when the beryllium is not inside; 2) there was an issue with film boiling between beryllium blocks in the thermomechanical simulations when the blocks are inside the LD$_2$.

-Finally, the engineering team suggested a simplification of the flow structure, that would reduce the amount of Al inside the vessel.
-This implied a change of the shape of the reentrant hole from the square shape, designed by the neutronic team, to a U-shape of the same width (15 cm) but with the height of the moderator vessel (24 cm).
+To simplify the flow structure and to reduce the amount of Al inside the vessel, a change in the shape of the reentrant hole was implemented: the original square-shaped REH was replaced by a U-shaped one of the same width (15 cm) but with the height of the moderator vessel (24 cm).